Bend the Arc

-Bend the Arc: A Jewish Partnership for Justice is a progressive Jewish political organization that blends advocacy, community organizing, and leadership training.
-The organization advocates for a more equal and just society, focusing strictly on domestic issues.
+Bend the Arc: A Jewish Partnership for Justice is a progressive Jewish American political organization that supports social justice, focusing strictly on domestic issues.
 Bend the Arc does not deal with issues related to Israel.

 Positions

 Bend the Arc has been noted for its work protesting the policies of the administration of U.S. President Donald Trump.
 Leaders of the organizations have argued that Trump has emboldened white nationalism, and disrupted an October 2019 speech by Trump in Pittsburgh by chanting "Trump Endangered Jews."

-According to a profile of the group published by Tablet Magazine, they claim "to speak for American Jewry," though Bend the Arc spokesperson Logan Smith admits the group has "no active dues-paying members who participate in the shaping of their agenda."
+According to an article in Tablet magazine, "the group has no active dues-paying members who participate in the shaping of their agenda."

+In April 2025, Bend the Arc was among ten progressive Jewish organizations that signed an opposing letter encouraging representatives to reject the Antisemitism Awareness Act.

+The organization endorsed Zohran Mamdani as mayor of New York City.

 Leadership

 Stosh Cotler became Bend the Arc's Executive Vice President in 2011 and CEO in 2014.
 When Cotler became CEO, The Forward noted that she was "one of the few women leading a national Jewish group of its size."